smguggen/convene/README.md

 # convene

-A Node library for consolidating multiple modules, files, or objects
+A Node library for merging files of multiple types into one

 Install
 -------